oppia/oppia-web-developer-docs/Google-Summer-of-Code-2026.md

 - Certificate assessment offerings can be created, viewed, edited, and deleted.
 - Validation checks prevent the creation of invalid assessment offerings.
 - Changes made through the frontend are persisted to storage models in the backend.
-- Acceptance tests for all implemented user journeys have been written and pass robustly (i.e. are not flaky).
+- All applicable frontend, backend, and acceptance tests have been written and pass robustly.

 Milestone 2: